verilylifesciences/medtimeline/README.md

 ### Running against mock data

-If instead you want to run against the mock data, found in`src/assets/DemoMockData`, run this command:
+If instead you want to run against the mock data, found in `src/assets/test_bmedtimeA`, run this command:

-`ng serve --port 8000 --configuration=dev_mock_old_data`
+`ng serve --port 8000 --configuration=dev_mock_synth_data`

 Navigate to `http://localhost:8000/` to see the application.